jackkongjr/BurpShowDecompressed/README.md

 #### Usage

 ```
-When a response contains a compressed file you can switch to Decompressed tab and view the file list
+When a response contains a compressed file you can switch to Decompress tab and view the file list

 ```